 Non Farm Payrolls in Switzerland averaged 4447.03 Thousand from 1991 until 2022, reaching an all time high of 5362.00 Thousand in the third quarter of 2022 and a record low of 3841.00 Thousand in the first quarter of 1997.
 This page provides - Switzerland Non Farm Payrolls- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Switzerland Non Farm Payrolls - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Non Farm Payrolls in Switzerland is expected to be 5025.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Non Farm Payrolls in Switzerland to stand at 5115.00 in 12 months time.
-In the long-term, the Switzerland Non Farm Payrolls is projected to trend around 5100.00 Thousand in 2020, according to our econometric models.
+Non Farm Payrolls in Switzerland is expected to be 5340.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Switzerland Non Farm Payrolls is projected to trend around 4980.00 Thousand in 2023 and 5150.00 Thousand in 2024, according to our econometric models.